yorickpeterse/zen-cms/guide/zen_compared.md

 between Zen and Wordpress or Zen and Radiant.
 This guide is meant to clear things up a bit.

+Do note that since I wrote Zen my opinion is more than likely biased.

 ## Zen vs Wordpress

 There are quite a few differences between Zen and Wordpress besides the language